hamzanadeveloper/recordingapp/d3/README.final.md

   - **Recording History(Tab) with functionality adjustment due to time limit**:
-      - This page is now mainly for display purpose only.
-Functionality to be added and implemented in the future.
-      - This page now displaies the recordings made by this account and able to view details of selected recording.
+      - If the user has no recording, a "no recording message" will be displayed.
+      - Make a recording and your history will be displayed here.
+      - Click on any of the recording to view comments.

   - **Profile features(Tab)**